 What does it cost to attend?

 Your first visit to the club is free, after which it is £3.50 an evening.
 You can also become a club member for £10, at which point the attendance fee drop to £2.50.
 In other words, if you’re going to come at least 10 times a year it’s worth becoming a member.

-If you have valid proof of begin a student, membership is only £5 and your weekly attendance fee is £2.
+If you have proof of begin a student or unemployed, reduced price membership is only £5 and your weekly attendance fee is £2.

 How do I sign up for the website?

 You'll find a Register button on the top right of this screen.
 Click that, and choose to log in with your Facebook, Twitter or BoardGameGeek account.
 You'll then need to be approved by one of the admins so it may take a few hours before you have the ability to post.